perseids-project/JackSON/docs/TEAM_PITCH.md

 and searching the data is as easy a suffixing a SPARQL query to a URL.
 JackSON's design goal is to find the shortest path, in terms of development time, from user input on a web page to SPARQL queryable RDF.

-Other people are playing this game currently.
 One of the authors of the JSON-LD 1.0 W3C recommendation, Gregg Kellogg, who also wrote the JSON-LD to RDF converter I'm using in JackRDF, has [outlined a similar system](http://www.slideshare.net/gkellogg1/jsonld-and-mongodb) that uses MongoDB as the persistent JSON store.
 I don't know if it has been built yet though.

 # Code complexity & our limited and precious waking hours
 Reducing development time is synonymous with reducing complexity.
-The time it takes to develop new and reliable tools should be the first priority of any development team, but especially one like ours where turnover is seasonal.
+The time it takes to develop new and reliable tools should be the first priority of any development team, but especially one like ours where turnover is basically seasonal.

 We have lots of bright young people eager to help us, but they all need plenty of structure to work inside to produce anything useful.
 If they didn't they wouldn't be in school in the first place :)